Yuanbao2000/CS757_FinalProject/README.md

       - This is more strict than summing per-stream durations, because summed durations can exceed makespan when streams overlap.
       - This is also more realistic than our earlier approximation, because launch/dispatch gaps are no longer hidden inside a coarse busy-window estimate.
       - This metric should be interpreted as a runtime-level busy ratio, not as low-level profiler occupancy or SM utilization.
-  - For a group of three circuit task graphs: including all above metrics
-    - The same per-gate definitions above are used first, and then the following group-level metrics are added.
+  - For a group of three circuit task graphs: The same per-gate definitions above are used first, and then the following group-level metrics are added.
     - `Avg Slowdown = turnaround / exec`
       - In the current project this is a gate-level slowdown proxy derived from our measured per-gate turnaround and attributed execution time.
       - A more standard systems definition is often `shared completion time / isolated completion time`, but that is not what we currently report here.